TURTLE CROSSING APRIL – OCTOBER

 Ever wonder what the those signs are on the highway with the picture of the turtle?
-Well, they are turtle crossing signs, and they were put there by a wonderful organization dedicated to the protection of the indigenous turtle.
+Well, they are turtle crossing signs, and they were put there by a an organization called Turtle S.H.E.L.L.
+Tortue that was dedicated to the protection of the indigenous turtle.
 By educating the public on the indigenous turtle species, the hope is a better understanding of how important it is to maintain the nesting areas of the turtles.

 Turtles can be seen on roads and highways during their nesting season.
 They are looking for suitable place to lay their eggs.
 Because roads border many of our rivers and ponds, the female turtles leave the safety of their homes and make their way to a warm, sunny place free of plant cover to bury their eggs.
 Sadly, this is often the side of a roadway.
 Each Spring vehicles take an unbelievably terrible toll on the breeding females.
 The shell of a turtle is very thin, and if it gets hit by a car, it will not survive.
 The turtle crossing signs are there to remind drivers to slow down, and take care when driving.
 We need to protect these valuable species.
 Some turtles are on the Endangered Species list, and need our help.

 The turtle face many dangers, including danger from being hit by cars, bicycles, people throwing rocks at them and flipping them over in the sun.
 All of these things are devastating for the turtle.
 If a turtle is put on it’s back in the sun, it will dehydrate and die.

 Please slow down and help take care of the indigenous turtle.